CSE-110-Winter-2024/project-team-2/docs/2024-02-28 Standup Notes.md

   - Implement filtering depending on the view
   - Make sure goals are added correctly when on tomorrow or pending views
   - If time: testing. adding 2 fields broke a lot of our previous tests lol so we need to fix that

+## Notes

+- No weekly meeting this Friday, just standup (some ppl can't make it + doesn't feel necessary)